actionschnitzel/PDL/README.md

 Then I thought Add / Remove Software hardly has any programs
 Then I thought Gnome software was pretty cool ...

-# Note: This software is absolutely not ready
+# Note: This software is far from ready

 Useage:
 ```